Hsu Tain-tsair: Early life and education

-After graduating from Duba Elementary School in Tainan County, Hsu attended Tsengwen Junior High School (曾文中學; now the Madou Junior High School), where he was a classmate of former President of the Republic of China (Taiwan) Chen Shui-bian for four years.
-He then attended the Cheng Kung Senior High School.
-In 1976, Hsu got his Master of Economics degree from the Chinese Culture University and started teaching banking the next year at the same school.
-Hsu, however, is confident about Tainan being chosen as the location for the new branch because of the transport convenience and academic resources of the region.
+After graduating from Duba Elementary School in Tainan County, Hsu attended Tsengwen Junior High School (Chinese: 曾文中學; now Madou Junior High School), where he was a classmate of former Taiwanese president Chen Shui-bian for four years.
+He then attended Cheng Kung Senior High School.
+In 1976, Hsu earned a Master of Economics degree from Chinese Culture University and started teaching banking the next year at the same school.